StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 with $r$ and $q$ being risk-free interest rates and dividend yields respectively.

-Forward moneyness is often preferred as it accounts for interest rates and dividend yields, and therefore being  more consistent comparisons across maturities.
+Forward moneyness is often preferred as it accounts for interest rates and dividend yields, and therefore being a more consistent comparison across maturities.

 Of course, one needs to be aware of the fact that a typical implied volatilty smile/skew is also a product of interpolation.
 There does not exist a continuous spectrum of implied volatilties simply because strikes/moneyness/forward moneyness themselves are discrete, albeit usually densely located.
 Therefore, a common practice is to connect the points by interpolation which creates a curve.
 An example can be found below.